display property is the most important CSS property for controlling layout.

 of element it is.
 The default display value for most elements is

 A block-level element always starts on a new line and takes up the full width available (stretches out to the left and right as far as it can).

-An inline element only takes up as much width as necessary, and does not force line breaks.
+An inline element does not start on a new line and only takes up as much width as necessary.

 Examples of inline elements:

 and show elements without deleting and recreating them.

 As mentioned, every element has a default display value.
 However, you can override this.

 Changing an inline element to a block element, or vice versa, can be useful for making the page look a specific way, and still follow the web standards.

 A common example is making inline